 What to Do

-If you plan to visit someone and stay overnight, spend some time brushing up on basic etiquette guidelines of a well-mannered guest.
-Don't forget to bring a hostess gift, and of course, send a thank you note after you leave.
+If you plan to visit someone and stay overnight, spend some time brushing up on the basic etiquette guidelines of a well-mannered guest.
+Follow house rules, don't forget to bring a hostess gift, and of course, send a thank you note after you leave.